rust-corpus/qrates/docs/src/analysis_jupyter.md

 # Analysing Query Results with Jupyter

-Jupyter notebook is a web application commonly used by data scientists to analyse and visualise their data.
-If you have Docker installed, you can start a local Jupyter instance as follows:
+[Jupyter notebook](https://jupyter.org/) is a web application commonly used by data scientists to analyse and visualise their data.
+If you have Docker installed (you can find the installation instructions [here](https://docs.docker.com/engine/install/)), you can start a local Jupyter instance as follows:

 ```bash
 make run-jupyter
 ```

-*Note:* Since using Docker requires root permissions, this command will ask for `sudo` password.
+*Note:* Since using Docker requires root permissions, this command will ask for the `sudo` password.

 The command will print to the terminal a message like this: